US stocks rally after their sell-off, but not by enough to keep them from a 4th straight losing week

-NEW YORK (AP) — U.S. stocks are rallying Friday, but nowhere nearly by enough to keep Wall Street from a fourth straight losing week, which would be its longest such streak since August.
+NEW YORK (AP) — U.S. stocks are bouncing back Friday, but not by enough to keep Wall Street from heading toward a fourth straight losing week, which would be its longest such streak since August.

-The S&P 500 was 1.1% higher in early trading, a day after closing more than 10% below its record for its first " correction " since 2023.
-The Dow Jones Industrial Average was up 203 points, or 0.5%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 1.8% higher.
+The S&P 500 was 1% higher in morning trading, a day after closing more than 10% below its record for its first " correction " since 2023.
+The Dow Jones Industrial Average was up 241 points, or 0.6%, as of 10:20 a.m.
+Eastern time, and the Nasdaq composite was 1.3% higher.

 One piece of uncertainty hanging over Wall Street may be clearing after the Senate made moves to prevent a possible partial shutdown of the U.S. government.
 A deadline is looming at midnight for it.